jfwells/wp-united/README_FIRST.txt

 -- NEW: Cross-posted comments from cross-posted phpBB topic and WordPress comment form -- Big cleanup of widgets to remove unneeded markup and options -- NEW: Users online widget
--- FIXED: template integration does not honour right-to-left layouts -- NEW forum page automatically created in WordPress to provide easy link to forum -- FIXED: full page reverse template integration works with new forum page to display better
+-- NEW: WP-United now supports forum & blog installation on different subdomains -- FIXED: template integration does not honour right-to-left layouts -- NEW forum page automatically created in WordPress to provide easy link to forum -- FIXED: full page reverse template integration works with new forum page to display better